 So what are emotional triggers and how do they affect personal growth?
 Emotional triggers are past thoughts and feelings resulting from a present event that takes us back to past experiences and feelings associated with them.
-Most of the time when I have heard the term "trigger" used in relationship to human responses as it relates to feelings like fear, anger, hurt, etc. Occasionally, I have heard it used in relationship to memories of fondness and positive past experiences.
+Most of the time when I have heard the term "trigger" used in relation to human responses as it relates to feelings like fear, anger, hurt, etc. Occasionally, I have heard it used in relationship to memories of fondness and positive past experiences.
 I think a better term for this would probably be, "flashback."

 The Importance of Processing